Halt and Catch Fire (TV series): Fourth season

-Many publications ranked the fourth season among the best television series of 2017 on their end-of-year lists.
-The New York Times, The Atlantic, Vox, and The Philadelphia Inquirer shortlisted it.
-The series was ranked: second-best by Consequence of Sound and The Hollywood Reporters Daniel Fienberg; third-best by Uproxxs Alan Sepinwall, Varietys Sonya Saraiya, and RogerEbert.coms Brian Tallerico; fourth-best on TVLines list of dramas; fifth-best by The A.V.
-Club, Forbes, Slate, and Vultures Jen Chaney; sixth-best by The Oregonian; seventh-best by IndieWire and The Ringer; ninth-best by Paste; 13th-best by Rolling Stone; and 39th-best by The Guardian.
-According to Metacritic, Halt and Catch Fires fourth season was tied for the 41st-highest-rated TV season of all time, and, based on critics' end-of-year lists, the 17th-highest-ranked series of 2017.
+Critics' end-of-year lists

+According to Metacritic, Halt and Catch Fire's fourth season was the 17th-highest-ranked series of 2017, based on critics' end-of-year lists.

 Viewership ratings

 The premiere episode drew 1.2 million viewers according to Nielsen data, 433,000 of them in the 18–49 age demographic.
 At the time, it was the least-watched drama series premiere in AMC's modern history, and was the only episode of the series to surpass one million viewers during its initial broadcast.
 The first season drew modest overall viewership, averaging 760,000 viewers per episode, and a 0.3 rating in the 18–49 age demographic for live plus same-day viewings.
 When accounting for time shifting via digital video recorders (DVRs), the season averaged 1.3 million viewers per episode in live plus 7-day viewings; 606,000 of them were ages 18–49, making Halt and Catch Fire among the "most upscale dramas on ad-supported television" behind Mad Men and The Good Wife, according to AMC.
 Despite the low overall ratings, the network renewed the show in August 2014 for a second season of ten episodes.
 AMC's president Charlie Collier said, "We have a history of demonstrating patience through the early seasons of new shows, betting on talent and building audience over time."

 The second-season premiere drew 659,000 viewers, 262,000 of whom were ages 18–49.
 Compared to the first-season premiere, this marked a 45% drop in overall viewership and a 39% drop in the 18–49 demographic.
 The season finale was watched by 485,000 viewers.
 Despite the critical acclaim that season two garnered, viewership declined overall.
 The season averaged 520,000 viewers per episode and a 0.2 rating in the 18–49 age demographic in live plus same-day viewings.
 When accounting for time shifting, the season averaged 865,000 viewers per episode in live plus 3-day viewings and just under one million in live plus 7-day viewings.
 Still, AMC renewed the series in October 2015 for a ten-episode third season.
 Stillerman said, "The critical momentum was a big part of the decision."
 The Tuesday premiere of the third season drew just 385,000 same-day viewers.